 By following the recommendations and understanding the market dynamics, sourcing, procurement, and vendor management leaders can make informed decisions to ensure SAM tools align with their strategic goals, enhance data quality, and optimize software risk and spend.
 Embracing the convergence of SAM and FinOps functions will further aid in achieving cost optimization and driving value from software investments.

-Dive Deeper Download the full Gartner® report
+Eager to drive more profitability?
+Download the full Gartner® report

 The graphics were published by Gartner, Inc. as part of a larger research document and should be evaluated in the context of the entire document.
 The Gartner document is available upon request from Snow Software.